r3dfish/Beepergotchi/README.md

 Browse to port 8080 in a web browser on the Pi's IP address
 Default credentials are changeme/changeme
 Click on plugins
+You must make a change to a plugin to generate the file
+If you do not want to disable anything, disable one and reenable it

 > Optional - disable grid plugin